 In March 2016 Michele Gamba stepped in, at less than one hour's notice, to conduct Verdi's I due Foscari at La Scala Milan and gained a huge personal success.
 In November of that year he conducted Le nozze di Fiagro in the same theatre and was invited back for L'elisir d'amore and La Traviata in 2019 and 2020.
 Following his debut at La Scala he has conducted productions for the Maggio Musicale Fiorentino and La Fenice in Venice.

 Internationally, recent engagements have taken him to the Israeli Opera in Tel Aviv for Idomeneo, Rome Opera for Rigoletto, Hamburg State Opera for Le nozze di Figaro, Stuttgart State Opera for La bohème, the Capitole de Toulouse for Macbeth and Lisbon São Carlos for La Traviata.
-Next season he will conduct Die Zauberflöte at the Semperoper Dresden, Il barbiere di Siviglia at the Savonlinna Festival and will return to La Scala for a world première by Fabio Vacchi.
+Next season, among other commitments, he will conduct symphonic concerts with the Orchestra Nazionale della Rai and La Verdi, Die Zauberflöte at the Semperoper Dresden, and will return to La Scala for a world première by Fabio Vacchi and a much awaited new production of Rigoletto.